Killing Osama bin Laden

 I almost forgot about the 10th anniversary of Osama bin Laden’s death.
-I didn’t realize that 10 years had passed until I saw a particular thumbnail on YouTube.
-That thumbnail showed the Royal Wedding of Prince William and Catherine Middleton, of all things.
-I had to look up their exact dates, but I remembered that the two historic events happened around the same time.
+I didn’t realize that 10 years had passed until I saw a blurb on YouTube … and it was about the royal wedding of Prince William and Catherine Middleton, of all things.
+I had to look up the exact dates, but I remembered that these two historic events happened around the same time.
 That weekend in 2011 was pretty memorable.

-Like everyone else, I learned the details as they leaked in the following days and weeks.
-I read No Easy day by Mark Owen and watched Zero Dark Thirty by Kathryn Bigelow.
+Like a lot of people, I learned the mission details as they leaked in the following days and weeks.
+Also like a lot of people, I read No Easy day by Mark Owen and watched Zero Dark Thirty by Kathryn Bigelow.
 They capitalized on interest that was still high, a year-and-half after the mission.
 Both works faced controversy, yet they ingrained the mission into cultural memory.

 I can’t help but notice the connections among this movie, that mission, and their respective worlds:

 - Michael B Jordan plays a Navy SEAL, a member from the same type of commando unit that’s famous for the mission.

 - Jordan had a breakthrough role in the Friday Night Lights show.
 His role and the show itself ended a few months before the mission.